By Serge Kreutz

 As each of us is just a simmering biochemical soup, we are subject to specific spicing.
 To avoid boiling over, the spicing obviously has to be done gently.
 Lifestyle drugs are a good idea, but they have to be applied carefully.

 Nevertheless, to get the right taste for life is not only a matter of metaphysics but also of pharmacology.
-For many men, Viagra is philosophically more relevant than Spinoza.
+For many men, sildenafil citrate is philosophically more relevant than Spinoza.

 Apart from good sex, a comfortable death really is the only other legitimate concern in life.
 All other matters are second-rate topics.